cloudfoundry/community/toc/rfc/rfc-draft-app-to-app-mtls-routing.md

 - Applications cannot bypass GoRouter

+## Application Security Groups

+By default, Cloud Foundry's Application Security Groups (ASGs) block applications from accessing internal infrastructure, including GoRouter instances.
+For mTLS app-to-app routing, applications must be able to reach GoRouter on port 443.

+**Operator requirement**: Operators must configure ASGs to allow application traffic to GoRouter.
+Options include:
+- Explicit router IPs (update when routers are added/removed)
+- Router subnet CIDR (deploy routers in a dedicated subnet)
+- Opening port 443 on the internal network

+The appropriate choice depends on the operator's security requirements.

+**Future improvement**: DNS-based ASG rules would provide a generic solution that works across all environments, but this is out of scope for this RFC and would require a separate RFC to extend ASG functionality.

 ## Release Criteria

 **Phase 1a and Phase 1b are co-requisites and must be released together.**